ComputerElite/BMBF-Log-interpreter/README.md

 # BMBF-Log-interpreter
 filters the most important information of a BMBF Log.
+Meant for Supporters
 # Info
 This time no automatic update or update checking xD.
 I want a bit less work.
 # Usage